ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

- SYSTEM,  WHERE  THE  COMMISSION  HAS DETERMINED THAT SUCH CURTAILMENT OR DISCONTINUANCE IS REASONABLY REQUIRED TO IMPLEMENT STATE ENERGY  POLICY, PROVIDED  THAT  SUCH  CURTAILMENT  OR DISCONTINUANCE SHALL BE CONSISTENT WITH A PLAN FOR THE PHASE-OUT OF THE USE OF A GAS DISTRIBUTION SYSTEM TO ACHIEVE CONSISTENCY WITH THE  CLIMATE  JUSTICE  AND  EMISSION  REDUCTION MANDATES  IN  CHAPTER  ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINE- TEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME  TO TIME,  ENCOURAGING  NEIGHBORHOOD-SCALE TRANSITIONS FOR CLEAN HEATING AND COOLING, PRIORITIZING DISADVANTAGED COMMUNITIES AS  DEFINED  IN  SECTION
+ SYSTEM,  WHERE  THE  COMMISSION  HAS DETERMINED THAT SUCH CURTAILMENT OR DISCONTINUANCE IS REASONABLY REQUIRED TO IMPLEMENT STATE ENERGY  POLICY, PROVIDED  THAT  SUCH  CURTAILMENT  OR DISCONTINUANCE SHALL BE CONSISTENT WITH PROGRAMS APPROVED BY THE COMMISSION PURSUANT TO SUBDIVISION TWO  OF SECTION  THIRTY OF THIS CHAPTER, AND MAY PROHIBIT THE USE OF NATURAL GAS IN WASTEFUL DEVICES AND PRACTICES, AS DEFINED  BY  THE  COMMISSION,  AND REQUIRE CONSERVATION AND EFFICIENCY IN GAS USAGE.
- S. 2016--A  9

- 75-0101  OF THE ENVIRONMENTAL CONSERVATION LAW, AND ACCOMPANIED BY COOR- DINATION ASSISTANCE AND, WHERE REASONABLY REQUIRED, FINANCIAL ASSISTANCE IN THE IDENTIFICATION AND ADOPTION OF ALTERNATIVES, AND MAY PROHIBIT THE USE  OF NATURAL GAS IN WASTEFUL DEVICES AND PRACTICES, AS DEFINED BY THE COMMISSION, AND REQUIRE CONSERVATION AND EFFICIENCY IN GAS USAGE.
-  12-E. THE COMMISSION SHALL REVIEW THE  CAPITAL  CONSTRUCTION  PLAN  OF EACH  GAS CORPORATION AND ESTABLISH A PROCESS TO EXAMINE FEASIBLE ALTER- NATIVES TO SUCH CONSTRUCTION IN ORDER TO ACHIEVE  CONSISTENCY  WITH  THE CLIMATE  JUSTICE  AND EMISSION REDUCTION MANDATES IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME TO TIME, ENCOURAGING  NEIGHBORHOOD-SCALE TRANSITIONS  AWAY  FROM  FUELS WITH HIGH LIFE-CYCLE GREENHOUSE GAS EMIS- SIONS AND ON-SITE CO-POLLUTANT EMISSIONS,  PRIORITIZING  LOW-TO-MODERATE INCOME  CUSTOMERS  AND  DISADVANTAGED  COMMUNITIES AS DEFINED IN SECTION 75-0101 OF THE ENVIRONMENTAL  CONSERVATION  LAW.
+  12-E.  THE  COMMISSION  SHALL  REVIEW THE CAPITAL CONSTRUCTION PLAN OF EACH GAS CORPORATION AND ESTABLISH A PROCESS TO EXAMINE FEASIBLE  ALTER- NATIVES  TO  SUCH  CONSTRUCTION IN ORDER TO ACHIEVE CONSISTENCY WITH THE CLIMATE JUSTICE AND EMISSION REDUCTION MANDATES IN CHAPTER  ONE  HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION  AS MAY ARISE FROM TIME TO TIME, ENCOURAGING NEIGHBORHOOD-SCALE TRANSITIONS AND THE ELIMINATION OF ON-SITE CO-POLLUTANT EMISSIONS.
 SUCH PROCESS SHALL INCLUDE THRESHOLDS AND CRITERIA FOR THE TYPES OF  PROJECTS SUBJECT  TO SUCH EXAMINATION.
-THE COMMISSION SHALL  REQUIRE  PARTICIPATION  IN  SUCH PROCESS BY EACH ELECTRIC CORPORATION WITH A SERVICE AREA OVERLAPPING THE SERVICE  AREA  OF THE GAS CORPORATION; AND THE COMMISSION SHALL HAVE THE POWER TO REQUIRE ANY SUCH ELECTRIC CORPORATION TO PARTICIPATE IN  ALTER- NATIVES  TO GAS CAPITAL CONSTRUCTION, INCLUDING PARTICIPATION IN FINANC- ING.
-ANY COSTS INCURRED BY SUCH ELECTRIC  CORPORATION  FOR  SUCH  CORPO- RATION'S  PARTICIPATION  SHALL  BE  SUBJECT  TO  AN OPPORTUNITY FOR FULL RECOVERY, AS DETERMINED BY THE COMMISSION.
+THE COMMISSION SHALL REQUIRE PARTICIPATION IN SUCH PROCESS BY EACH ELECTRIC CORPORATION WITH A SERVICE  AREA  OVER- LAPPING  THE  SERVICE  AREA  OF  THE GAS CORPORATION; AND THE COMMISSION SHALL HAVE THE POWER TO REQUIRE ANY SUCH ELECTRIC CORPORATION TO PARTIC- IPATE IN ALTERNATIVES TO GAS  CAPITAL  CONSTRUCTION,  INCLUDING  PARTIC- IPATION  IN  FINANCING.
+ANY COSTS INCURRED BY SUCH ELECTRIC CORPORATION FOR SUCH CORPORATION'S PARTICIPATION SHALL BE SUBJECT TO AN  OPPORTUNITY FOR FULL RECOVERY, AS DETERMINED BY THE COMMISSION.
   § 10.
-Section 66-a of the public service law, as added by chapter 7 of the laws of 1948, subdivision 1 as amended and subdivision 3 as added by chapter 582 of the laws of 1975, subdivision 2 as amended by chapter 722 of the laws of 1977, is amended to read as follows:
+Section 66-a of the public service law, as added by chapter 7 of the laws of 1948, subdivision 1 as amended and subdivision 3 as added by chapter 582 of the laws of 1975, and subdivision 2 as amended by chapter 722 of the laws of 1977, is amended to read as follows:
+ S. 2016--B  10

   § 66-a.
 Conservation  of  gas,  declaration  of  policy, delegation of power.
 1. It is hereby declared to be the policy  of  this  state  that when  there  develops  in  any area a situation under which a gas corpo- ration supplying gas to such area is unable to meet the reasonable needs of  its  consumers  and  of  persons or corporations applying for new or additional gas service, the available supply of gas shall  be  allocated